-A sociologist is someone who studies the development, structure, and functioning of human society. those who study sociology do so by examing cultures, organizations, institutions and more that specific groups of people develop.
-Basically, they study any activity or topic that is connected to a society, often within the context of larger human forces such as political, economic and religious activities.
+A sociologist is someone who studies the development, structure, and functioning of human society.
+Those who study sociology examine cultures, organizations, institutions that specific groups of people develop.
+Basically, they study any activity or topic that is connected to a society.
+This is often within the context of larger human forces such as political, economic and religious activities.

 Where Do Sociologists Work?

-Many people who study sociology become high school instructors or college professors and teach the subject and its methodologies to future gene3rations.
-Many others, though, work as researchers in a wide range of organizations that include colleges and universities, non-profit think tanks, governmental bodies and consulting firms.
-Entry-level sociologists who have a bachelor’s degree often enter the field through the business world in human resources management or industrial relations.
-Others may seek positions in statistics, data analysis or organizational research.
+Many people who study sociology become high school instructors or college professors.
+They teach the subject and its methodologies to future generations.
+Many others, though, work as researchers in a wide range of organizations that include:

 What Types of Tasks Does a Sociologist Perform?

 A sociologist is generally involved in doing some kind of research that examines how different factors affect groups as well as individuals and how various institutions affect people.
 According to Sokanu, the tasks that sociologists perform include: